10 Effective Tactics for B2B Marketers to Create Better Content and Convert Leads

 So, to begin with, you first need to identify which social media channels most of your customers hang out on.
 For example, you might find a Gen Z audience on Instagram and a boomer audience on Facebook

 However, if you have any data suggesting which social channels you get most of your website traffic from, that channel might be worth exploring.
-For example, Let's Talk Talent, an HR consultancy, uses WhatsApp to share educational content with its customers and generate leads
+For example, Let's Talk Talent, an HR consultancy, uses WhatsApp bulk message sender tools to share educational content with its customers and generate leads on WhatsApp.

 Next up, you’ll need to identify the groups they’re a part of and the influencers they follow.
 For example, if your customers are into finance, groups like Finance Club on LinkedIn are what you need to partake in.